#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 We're doing the Hammersmith Apollo in two weeks' time.

-Queen played in the Manchester Apollo, the beat of the Apollo.
+Queen played there.
+You know, Queen played in the Manchester Apollo.

 Yes.

-So then you turn up this venue where Oasis have been, or where Ragerhead have been, or the Beatles, or the Stones of the Who, and there's like a little kettle.
+So then you turn up this venue where Oasis have been, or where Ragerhead have been, or the Beatles, or the Stones or the Who, and there's like a little kettle.

-Last night we were at the v at a venue that
+got a and you're like all right last night we were at the at a venue that Dave saw Wasis play

-And we had our Thai takeaway, and we were all sitting on the floor because it was the proper table.
+on his 17th birthday when they were the biggest band in the world and we had our Thai takeaway and we were all sitting on the floor because it was the proper table

-So we're off to York to England's most beautiful city in my opinion.
+so we're off to York to England's most beautiful city in my opinion to check out

 the